layoutBox/FlexLayout/README.md

 The `auto` value means use the flex container `alignItems` property.
 See `alignItems` for documentation of the other values.

+NEW: This align-self property allows the default alignment (or the one specified by align-items) to be overridden for individual flex items.
+Refer to align-items explanation for flex container to understand the available values.

 <br/>

 ### alignContent()